temporalio/documentation/docs/typescript/nextjs.md

 ---
 id: nextjs-tutorial
-title: Integrating Temporal into a Next.js Application
+title: Integrating Temporal into an Existing Next.js Application
 sidebar_label: Next.js Tutorial
+description: In this tutorial, we'll talk about how Temporal integrates into an existing Next.js application using Next.js API routes.
+This gives you the ability to write full-stack, long running applications end to end in TypeScript.
 ---

 :::caution